regnarg/bc/text/mdsync.md

 \cite{partrecon}.
 They use a scheme based on polynomials over finite fields for pruning branches where the symmetric difference is small. \cite{basic-recon} Our solution achieves comparable asymptotic bounds and practical results (even though perhaps with worse constant factors) and is much simpler both conceptually and to implement.
-They also describe using XOR for the case of $|A △ B| = 1$. \cite[protocol 1]{basic-recon} However, they XOR the original bitstrings from the set instead of their hashes, which makes this technique unsuitable for branch pruning because all the elements under a vertex with depth $d$
+They also discuss using XOR
+for the case of $|A △ B| = 1$. \cite[protocol 1]{basic-recon} However, they XOR the
+original bitstrings from the set instead of their hashes, which makes this technique unsuitable for branch pruning because all the elements under a vertex with depth $d$